RisingStack/nuxt3-caching-with-auth/README.md

 ```

 ### Layout
-Layout uses one header component:
+We have a single layout that uses one header component:

 [header.vue:](components/header.vue)
 ```vue